Yeast: Pathogenic yeasts

 Some species of yeast are opportunistic pathogens that can cause infection in people with compromised immune systems.
 Cryptococcus neoformans and Cryptococcus gattii are significant pathogens of immunocompromised people.
 They are the species primarily responsible for cryptococcosis, a fungal infection that occurs in about one million HIV/AIDS patients, causing over 600,000 deaths annually.
 The cells of these yeast are surrounded by a rigid polysaccharide capsule, which helps to prevent them from being recognised and engulfed by white blood cells in the human body.

 Yeasts of the genus Candida, another group of opportunistic pathogens, cause oral and vaginal infections in humans, known as candidiasis.
 Candida is commonly found as a commensal yeast in the mucous membranes of humans and other warm-blooded animals.
 However, sometimes these same strains can become pathogenic.
 The yeast cells sprout a hyphal outgrowth, which locally penetrates the mucosal membrane, causing irritation and shedding of the tissues.
 A book from the 1980s listed the pathogenic yeasts of candidiasis in probable descending order of virulence for humans as: C. albicans, C. tropicalis, C. stellatoidea, C. glabrata, C. krusei, C. parapsilosis, C. guilliermondii, C. viswanathii, C. lusitaniae, and Rhodotorula mucilaginosa.
 Candida glabrata is the second most common Candida pathogen after C. albicans, causing infections of the urogenital tract, and of the bloodstream (candidemia).
 C. auris has been more recently identified.

+Dimorphic fungi

+Some species of fungi live most of their life cycles as molds in soil, but upon entering a host animal, they transition to a yeast form, along with expression of virulence factors that convert them into effective and dangerous pathogens.
+These are known as dimorphic fungi and are typically capable of reproduction in the typical yeast fashion, including via budding.
+In these organisms, the yeast form transition is required for pathogenicity; if the transition is stopped somehow, the mold form does not cause disease.
+The rounded and separated forms of yeasts help them to spread through the bloodstream to organ systems.
+In some infections caused by dimorphic fungi, such as emergomycosis, respiratory symptoms are uncommon, even though the fungus initially enters through the lungs.

+Most molds are not dimorphic, and only a very small number of species cause dimorphic fungal disease in humans.